 It is quite usual (though not always the case) that a family will want to erect a monument (e.g. headstone) at the site of the grave.
-The St Albans Diocesan Churchyard Regulations (2004) stipulate that applications for monuments should not be made until a year after the interment.
+The St Albans Diocesan Churchyard Regulations (2020) stipulate that applications for monuments should not be made until at least six months have passed after the interment.
 This may seem a long time, but it is actually in the best interests of all to wait.
 The earth takes a long time to settle after a grave has been dug – if a monument is erected too quickly and there should be any subsequent slip in the earth causing the stone to lean or collapse, this would be both distressing and financially burdensome for the family who maintain responsibility for the stone.

 When considering what type of monument is desirable, families must consider the Churchyard Regulations which govern these matters.
-A copy of a guide to these regulations is available on application to the Rector and here, and the regulations themselves are available in all the church buildings .
+A copy of a guide to these regulations is available on application to the Rector and here.

 In order to introduce a monument to a churchyard, a formal application must be made to the Rector (in duplicate and on the approved St Albans Diocesan forms).
 Local stone-masons will help with these applications.
 Provided the design and construction of the monument are in keeping with the regulations, the application should be accepted without difficulty.
 Inscriptions should be brief and personal, and must not undermine the Christian message of the hope of resurrection.
 Some popular suggestions sadly sail too close to the wind on this issue.
 The Rector would be very happy to discuss this with you in advance of your formal application.